pravinpoudel/AGN/README.md

 load.pt file

 ### Next thing to find out
-How to send homogeneous graph dictionary by pytorch geometry in the training
+How to send homogeneous graph dictionary into batches by pytorch geometry in the training